eldoy/sirloin/README.md

 // Use the 'publish' function to publish messages to multiple clients app.action('publish', async (data, client) => {
-  // The name, here 'live', must match the name of a subscribed function client.publish('live', { hello: 'world' })
+  // This will call the subscribed function named 'live' on every app server client.publish('live', { hello: 'world' })

-  // Send without client (in case you don't have it) app.publish('live', { hello: 'all' })
+  // Publish to all without client, in case you don't have it app.publish('live', { hello: 'all' })
 })